9001/copyparty/README.md

 ## complete release

-also builds the sfx so disregard the sfx section above
+also builds the sfx so skip the sfx section above

 in the `scripts` folder: